OperationCaribbeanSummer/.github/CONTRIBUTING.md

-# Welcome to GitHub docs contributing guide
+# Welcome to OperationCaribbeanSummer/WikiAgora contributing guide

-I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.
+I'm really glad you're reading this, because we need volunteer developers to help this project come to WikiAgora.

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on: